drmonkeysee/CinyTest/README.md

 ## Project Structure

-CinyTest is made up of a header file and source file: **ciny.h** and **ciny.c**.
+CinyTest consists of a header file and source file: **ciny.h** and **ciny.c**.
 To build and use CinyTest only these two files are needed.
 CinyTest was developed in Xcode and uses the project structure for that IDE, though a simple [make] file is available.
+Of course a unit testing library should itself be tested, so CinyTest has a battery of unit tests written in [XCTest].
 The notable parts of the repository are:

 - **CinyTest** - main project consisting of CinyTest code and [XCTest] unit tests. builds the library and runs the tests.
 - **CinyTest-Sample** - sample project illustrating the use of CinyTest to test a simple binary tree module.